Reporting on the president’s acuity: It’s harder than it looks

 That took the issue off the table – and serious media attention with it, says Kathleen Hall Jamieson, a communications expert and director of the Annenberg Public Policy Center at the University of Pennsylvania.
 “The press didn’t do the job it ought to have.”

-Donald Trump, by contrast, has been bombarded with questions about his fitness for office, with a waterfall of insiders leaking their concerns about his psychological state in books and articles.
+Mr. Trump, by contrast, has been bombarded with questions about his fitness for office, with a waterfall of insiders leaking their concerns about his psychological state in books and articles.
 He boasted he aced a cognitive screening test in 2020, and his personal physician last year described his cognitive exams as “exceptional,” but did not say when they took place or what they involved.

 President Biden says his daily work is a cognitive test, pointing to his policy record.
 Indeed, while the White House has limited media access to the president, it has made administration policy experts widely available, says Ms. Jamieson.
 However, she says, “When you have questions about mental acuity, then those questions cannot be addressed by looking to the success of the policies articulated by all of the members of the team.”